CERT-Polska/n6/docs/src/usage/restapi.md

   of injects performed by banking trojans when a user loads a targeted website (see `url_pattern`).
 Structure of objects depends on malware family (not specified here).
+- `long_description` (*string*) Textual description, potentially long (technically: up to 16 million bytes of UTF-8 representation; in practice, such long values are neither expected nor recommended, as they could negatively impact performance).
 - `md5` (*string*) MD5 hash (hexadecimal) of the binary file related to the event.
 - `modified` (*string*) **[mandatory]** Time when the event was made